-- 1. A capital investment strategy for stormwater infrastructure; - 2.
-Ownership and maintenance of stormwater systems; - 3.
+- A capital investment strategy for stormwater infrastructure; Ownership and maintenance of stormwater systems; - 2.
+Ownership and maintenance of stormwater syste - 3.
 Land Development Practices; and, - 4.
 Drainage on private property.

 Council's direction included the development of a stormwater policy which can be applied to site-specific development, stand-alone site improvements that are not related to land development applications, as well as grade alterations and top soil removal.
 It is also essential that the integrated stormwater policy approach ensures the protection of public safety and the environment, as well as encourages economical development.